indigoxela/gha_composite/README.md

-# Experiments with GitHub Actions
+# Custom composite GitHub Actions

+For Backdrop CMS.

 To use such a predefined action you'd create a directory `.github/workflows/` in your repository and add a yml file (whatever the name is).

-Example: `.github/workflows/code-checks.yml`

 Most below copy-paste examples are the minimal setup (without params) and all run on pull requests only.